 The NZ Transport Agency uses the AustRoads road engineering guidelines for how cycleways should be developed.
 These emphasise the importance of establishing a network of connected cycle routes first and foremost, and building to a high standard from the outset to encourage more people to cycle.

-With limited funding at this point the options for streets in Miramar will be developed in 2019-2020.
+With limited funding at this point, it's likely the options for streets in Miramar will be developed in 2019-2020.